AgoraIO/Docs-Source/interactive-whiteboard/reference/file-conversion-deprecated.md

 - **Faster conversion speed**.
 The conversion speed of the new version is increased by 200% to 400%.
 - **Stronger content parsing**.
 The new file conversion supports parsing content that the old version cannot, including additional animations, filters, and other effects.
 The new version can parse all normal PPTX content.
 - **Improved stability**.
 The new file conversion fixes multiple issues in the old version that could cause conversion failures.
 - **New features**.
-Users can now pause on-going conversion tasks or adjust task priorities.
+Users can now pause ongoing conversion tasks or adjust task priorities.

 The new file conversion currently has several limitations, however: